wenckerm1lder/Rgstry-roof/README.md

 (TODO add provider  specific documentation)

-Currently tool is looking these files directly from GitLab repository and caching them after first download, so debugging and development might be hard sometimes.
+Currently tool is looking these files directly from tools' GitLab repository and caching them after first download, so debugging and development might be hard sometimes.
 Cache is refreshed every 24 hours.

 By default, these files are stored into folder `$HOME/.cincan/version_cache`

-However, there is option make tool use of different local path, and disable remote downloading.
+However, there is option make tool to use different local path, and disable remote downloading to help development.
 Path could be for example place, where you clone `tools` repository.

 See [configuration for more details.](#Additional-configuration)